-If a Garda has issued a behaviour warning to a child he can make a report to the superintendent in charge of the district outlining to the superintendent his concerns about the child’s behaviour.
+If a Garda has issued a behaviour warning to a child, the Garda can make a report to the superintendent in charge of the district, outlining the concerns about the child’s behaviour.

-The superintendent asks the following people to attend the meeting to discuss the child’s behaviour
+The superintendent asks the following people to attend the meeting to discuss the child’s behaviour:

-At the meeting, the superintendent explains to the child and the parents or guardian in simple language what the offending behaviour is, and the effect it is having on anyone else.
+At the meeting, the superintendent explains to the child and the parents or guardian in simple language what the offending behaviour is and the effect it is having on anyone else.

 The child is asked to acknowledge that the behaviour took place and to undertake to stop it.
 The parents or guardian are also asked to acknowledge the child’s behaviour and to undertake to take steps to prevent the behaviour from continuing.